 You can mitigate the financial and emotional crisis by planning now.
 Start by evaluating your long-term care plans.
 How will you cover your living and medical expenses as you age?
 Is your healthcare insurance adequate?
 Should you require daily assistance, where do you want to live?
 Who will manage your finances?
 If you have young children, who will care for them?
 If you are married, your spouse needs to address these issues as well.

 It’s better to be proactive before you are suddenly facing a health emergency.
-The elder care attorneys at Carolina Family Estate Planning can walk you through these and other questions to determine the best strategies for you and your family.
+The elder law attorneys at Carolina Family Estate Planning can walk you through these and other questions to determine the best strategies for you and your family.

 Protect Your Parents